-• Are not related to producer-to-consumer direct marketing.

-- Are for production related expenses, including food production and the purchase of farm equipment, tools, materials, supplies and other related costs (section 4.6.4). - Depend on the purchase or lease-to-own of a vehicle-vehicles can be leased, but not leased-to-own or purchased (section 4.6.4). - Benefit only one agricultural producer, vendor, or individual. - Promote general food consumption (unrelated to a specific product or service) (section 4.6.4). - Depend upon a critical component (such as land and structures) not in place or useable at the time of application (section 4.2.5). - Depend upon the completion of another project or the receipt of another grant. - Duplicate activities in a project that has received a Federal award from another Federal award program, including FMLFPP.
+- Are not related to local and regional food system activities. - Are for production related expenses, including food production and the purchase of farm equipment, tools, materials, supplies, and other related costs (section 4.6.4) - Are to purchase land, or for construction of a building or structure. - Are to purchase general purpose equipment such as freezers, walk-in coolers, commercial coolers, etc. - general purpose equipment can be leased, but not leased-to-own or purchased (section 4.6.4). - Intend to register, promote, train, and/or educate vendors and/or customers on Food Assistance Programs such as SNAP, WIC, etc. - Benefit only one agricultural producer, vendor, or individual.
+Applicants must collaborate with others to benefit the larger community. - Depend upon the completion of another project or the receipt of another grant. - Duplicate activities in a project that has received funding from another Federal award program, including the Farmers Market Promotion Program.